burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 This course is a mathematically rigorous and comprehensive introduction to the field, and is based on the latest results and insights."

 This is the first course in the world of such kind.
 Reasons:

-*It covers recent materials from 2010-2020.
+* It covers recent materials from 2010-2020.
-*Material covered in the cover SGD algorithms and Tools to analyze it, construct own algorithms suitable for a specific situation or specific hardware
+* Material covers tools to analyze existing algorithms and ways construct own algorithms suitable for a specific situation or specific Hardware
-*Original methods have been developed not in a very uniform way of development.
+* Original methods have been developed not in a very uniform way.
+This course systematize this and bring unification without loss of convergence guarantees

 There are a lot of materials.
 And in my personal feeling, this course should have 6 credits.